ICJIA/icjia-accessibility-portal/content/faqs.md

 4. **Test accessibility** — Verify dashboards work with screen readers, keyboard navigation, and meet color contrast requirements
 5. **Provide alternatives** — If a dashboard can't be made fully accessible, provide the same information in an accessible format

+**For ArcGIS maps and applications:**

+**If the map or application is currently active and used for public services:**

+- **Must be made accessible immediately** — No exemptions
+- ArcGIS maps and web applications are web-based tools that provide services to the public
+- They fall under WCAG 2.1 AA compliance requirements
+- You must remediate existing maps/applications or provide accessible alternatives

+**What to do:**

+1. **Audit existing maps/applications** — Identify all active ArcGIS content used for public services
+2. **Prioritize by usage** — Start with the most frequently used or critical maps/applications
+3. **Remediate or provide alternatives** — Either make ArcGIS content accessible or provide accessible alternatives (accessible data tables, text descriptions, or alternative formats)
+4. **Test accessibility** — Verify maps/applications work with screen readers, keyboard navigation, and meet color contrast requirements
+5. **Provide alternatives** — If an ArcGIS map/application can't be made fully accessible, provide the same information in an accessible format (data tables, text descriptions, accessible PDFs)

 **For Docebo online courses:**

 **If the course is currently active and used for training or services:**